jrudar/TreeOrdination/README.md

         Specifies if the data should be transformed using the robust centered log-ratio transformation.

-    exclude_col: list-like, default = [False, 0]
+    exclude_col: list-like, default = [False, [0]]
         Specifies which columns should be excluded for scaling and/or transformation.
-Currently, ff the first entry in the list is true only the last column in X is excluded from transformation.
-This behavior will change in the future so that the second entry in this list will specify a list of columns to exclude.
+If the first entry in the list is true the columns specified by the second entry will be excluded from scaling.

+    n_neighbors: int, default = 8
+        The 'n_neighbors' parameter of UMAP.
+A larger value will capture more of the global structure of the data while smaller values will focus more on the local structure of the data.
+Larger datasets will likely need a larger value for this parameter.

     n_components: int, default = 2
         The number of components of the final unsupervised projection.

+    min_dist: float, default = 0.001
+        The 'min_dist' parameter of UMAP.

 ### Fit Parameters
         X: NumPy array of shape (m, n) where 'm' is the number of samples and 'n' the number of features (features, taxa, OTUs, ASVs, etc).